-- Opportunities to learn valuable life skills: Through the Scouting program, young people have the opportunity to learn a variety of skills, such as outdoor survival, first aid, and leadership.
+- Learning valuable life skills: Through the Scouting program, young people have the opportunity to learn a variety of skills, such as outdoor survival, first aid, and leadership.
 These skills can be valuable later in life, and help young people to become more confident and self-reliant.

-- Opportunities to participate in fun and challenging activities: Scouting provides young people with opportunities to participate in a wide variety of unique activities like archery, camping, fire-building, and more!
-What scouts learn can be both fun and challenging, and provide them with a sense of achievement in learning a difficult skill.
+- Participating in fun and challenging activities: Scouting provides opportunities to participate in a wide variety of unique activities like archery, camping, fire-building, and more!
+What Scouts learn can be both fun and challenging, and provide them with a sense of achievement in learning a difficult skill.

-- Opportunities to engage in community service and make a positive impact: Scouting encourages young people to engage in community service and to make a positive impact on the world.
-Through activities such as service projects and fundraising, scouts have the opportunity to make a difference and contribute to their communities.
+- Doing community service and making a positive impact: Scouting encourages service and making a positive impact on the world.
+Through activities such as service projects and fundraising, Scouts have the opportunity to make a difference and contribute to their communities.